History & Vision

 In 2018, we broadened our mission once again by opening a Disaster Relief Fund to assist equestrian communities in crisis due to unforeseen disasters.
-In addition to delivering relief to horsemen in the aftermath of wildfires, hurricanes, and flooding, this fund has been instrumental in EAF's COVID relief grant programs for industry professionals and service providers.
+In addition to delivering relief to horsemen in the aftermath of wildfires, hurricanes, and flooding, this fund was instrumental in EAF's COVID relief grant programs (2020-21) and EHV-1 emergency grant program (2022) for industry professionals and service providers.

-In 25 years, thanks to the compassion and support of friends and colleagues in the equestrian community, EAF has given over $3.2 million in direct aid to equestrians in crisis across America.
+In 27 years, thanks to the compassion and support of friends and colleagues in the equestrian community, EAF has given nearly $4 million in direct aid to equestrians in crisis across America.

-As we look forward toward our next 25 years of service, we will strive to further our growth as a dynamic organization that is attentive and responsive to the emergent needs of the equestrian community.
-When horsemen have the support they need to overcome adversity and thrive, our sport is all the better for it.
+We look forward toward our next decade of service with this goal: to further our growth as a dynamic organization that is attentive and responsive to the emergent needs of the equestrian community.
+When horse people have the support they need to overcome adversity and thrive, our sport is all the better for it.